 Each of them seemed to have their own perspective, with some a bit biased to show how they did well during that time.
 But the common thread was that they were fleeing from North Korea to survive.
 When they finally reached safety, the American army mistook them for hostiles and almost shot them.
 Cho’s grandfather, who spoke a little English, managed to explain their situation and were eventually provided some food.

-Her aunt remembered that they were given peanut butter and jelly sandwiches by the American army.
-However, they had never eaten such types of food.
-The peanut butter was too thick and greasy for them, and the jelly was overly sweet.
+Her aunt remembered that they were given a can of peanut butter with a can of jam by the American army, without bread.
+They had never eaten such types of food.
+The peanut butter was too thick and greasy for them, and the jam was overly sweet.
 They could barely eat it, even though they were starving.
 But hunger won out in the end.

 It was a very uncertain time for her family, having to scavenge for anything edible they could discover on the streets.
 Thankfully, by the time Cho was born the family fortunes had improved.